Warzone (game): Editions

+The supplement Warzone: Dawn of War was published in 1996, and Warzone: Beasts of War was published in 1997.

-Three different editions of Warzone have been produced through the years: the original Warzone, Warzone 2nd Edition, and Ultimate Warzone in 1998.
-All have since gone out of print.
+Five different editions of Warzone have been produced through the years: the original Warzone, Warzone 2nd Edition, Ultimate Warzone in 1998, Warzone Resurrection in 2013, and Warzone Eternal is in development as of 2023.

 During the production of the third supplement for Warzone 2nd Edition, Target Games underwent a significant restructuring which resulted in the establishment of Paradox Entertainment as an independent company and the license for the Warzone brand being sold to them.
 Development and production of the Warzone line was not resumed after the disruption and a license to use the brand in the context of miniature wargaming was awarded to Excelsior Entertainment Owned by Thom Talamini and Christopher Schroeder (as well as licenses for the related Chronopia brand).

 The remaining stocks of original Warzone and Chronopia miniatures were sold to Irish company Prince August, who still have copies of the boxed game and supplements of the second edition in stock.
 The original moulds were destroyed.

 In 2008 Fantasy Flight Games released a 54mm collectible miniature game set in the Mutant Chronicles universe, but the game was cancelled shortly after release due to poor sales.

 A new edition of Warzone was unveiled in February 2013 by Prodos Games (under licence to Paradox Entertainment).
 It is called Warzone Resurrection.
 However Warzone Resurrection was discontinued by Prodos Games in 2018 because they were not able to find an agreement with Cabinet Entertainment, the rights holder and licensor of the Warzone franchise.
 The last miniatures of Warzone Resurrection were sold on the 9th of October 2018 on the Prodos webshop.

+In 2023, Res Nova Games LLC. launched a Kickstarter campaign for Warzone Eternal.
+This edition will focus on objective-based, skirmish combat on a 3'x 3' play area.